-Seattle-area transit agencies pledge to increase bus and train cleaning against coronavirus
+Metro will sanitize frequently touched bus surfaces daily in battle against the coronavirus

 Research in 2011 found that in a hypothetical model measuring the spread of an influenza epidemic in New York City, only 4% to 5% would occur on the subway.
 People would be more likely to get infected in households, schools and in other community spaces like bars and restaurants.

-In an employee newsletter last weekend, Metro General Manager Rob Gannon encouraged transit workers to clean frequently touched areas with household cleaners.
-Some bus drivers already do so.

-Riders who see a specific hazard are encouraged to tell the transit operator first.
+King County riders who see a specific hazard are encouraged to tell the transit operator first.
 Passengers may also call Metro customer service offices at 206-553-3000 or Sound Transit’s security office at 260-398-5268.

-Metro will immediately pull buses out of service for cleaning if a passenger reports an unsanitary condition, Constantine said.
+Metro will immediately pull buses out of service for cleaning if a passenger reports an unsanitary condition, Constantine said last weekend.
+For small biohazards, supervisors can react within minutes by bringing sanitizing fluids, cloths and sharps-disposal cases.

-Even if vehicles were wiped down daily, that might not prevent exposure to the virus.

-Health officials have also recommended social-distancing measures, such as avoiding close contact with people experiencing flu-like symptoms — a difficult task on crowded buses and trains.
+Health officials have also recommended social-distancing measures, such as avoiding close contact with people experiencing flulike symptoms — a difficult task on crowded buses and trains.

 As with other public places, the onus is mainly on passengers to safeguard themselves.
 “It’s not rude to get up and move if you need to,” Sound Transit advises.